ArtHitParade

 What beats everything in this story is the fact that this guy whose exploits will be a major element of the American Dream of the 1950s is confirmed as physically unfit for the army in 1952 during the Korean War.

+1952 had begun quite bad for him.
 The New York Yankees' great prospect, highlighted in early 1951 as Joe DiMaggio's designated successor, had finally made a dull season.
 After being downgraded to the Minor League, he returned to the Major League but suffered a severe injury to his right knee in an action with DiMaggio.

-The printing of the 1952 series is made in several batches including the gradual selection of additional players.
 Mantle's omission in the first 310 players is probably due to his poor start of the season.
 When he becomes the first of the final 311-407, it is too late.
-The 1952 season is already well underway and Topps is slowing down the distribution to prepare for 1953 with suitably updated information.
+The 1952 season is already well underway and Topps is slowing down the distribution to prepare for 1953 with suitably updated attributes.

 An excellent participation at the beginning of October in the World Series launches the career of Mickey Mantle in a sustainable way.
 Although 1952 is not his rookie year, the rare Topps 1952-311 will become the most desirable of the modern baseball cards.

-Sport Memorabilia
+Sport

 Baseball